djepar/CoursGenInfo/UX/GoogleUX/Course1/FoundationUX.md

 The goal of design sprint : solve a critical challenge through designing, prototyping, and testing ideas with users.

 Five phases : Understand, Ideate, Decide, Prototype and Test

+## Planning a design sprints
+- User research
+- Call in the experts
+- Find the right space
+- Gather supplies
+- Plan introduction
+- Post-sprint planning

+## Sprint brief
+A document that you share with all your attendees to help them prepare for the sprint.

+## Sprint retrospectives
+A collaborative critique of the team's design sprint.
+"Questions you might ask during this part of the retrospective include:

+Which tools saved you the most time and effort?

+When did you feel the most satisfaction?

+What helped you make your best contribution to the team during this sprint?"
+## Desi